MTutino/Amplicon_analysis/README.md

 	Mock-RUN3	AGGCAGAAGCGTAAGA		3	Control

 The column "LinkerPrimerSequence" is empty but it cannot be deleted.
-The header is very important. "#SampleID", "Barcode", "LinkerPrimerSequence" and "Description" are mandatory.
+The header is very important. "#SampleID", "Barcode", "LinkerPrimerSequence", "Run" and "Description" are mandatory.
 Between "LinkerPrimerSequence" and "Description" you can add as many columns as you want.
 For every column a PCoA plot will be created during the third step.